 4. South Pointe Park

-South Pointe Park in Miami covers the territory of about 7 hectares.
+South Pointe Park in Miami covers about 7 hectares of territory.
 Its pleasantly landscaped areas, wide limestone walkways, and beautiful panoramic views of the Bay of Biscay attract tourists and locals alike.

 South Pointe first opened to visitors in 1985 but became especially popular much later.
 In 2009, it underwent reconstruction, which made it possible to restore the natural sand dunes and build many playgrounds.